 The first thing you’ll have to do is check the insulation under your floors and in your walls.
 Since each room is affected by the others, you’ll want to check the insulation in every room, not just in the room having heating problems.

 Anywhere you have access to the beams under your floor, install insulation.
 You can get the batting or the styrofoam kind.
 Putting insulation between the floor beams will guard against cold air coming up from underneath.
-If you can’t get into your walls to install insulation, you can use blown-in insulation that only needs a small hole which can be covered afterward.
+If you can’t get into your walls to install insulation, you can use blown-in insulation that only needs a small hole that can be covered afterward.
 See “Types of Insulation” at Energy.gov for a full listing of insulation types and how to choose the R-value you need.

 Check for drafts

 After insulation, drafts are a common culprit.
 Anywhere there is poor sealing between the edges of doors or windows, cold air seeps in and sinks right to the floor.
 Check for drafts coming through doors and windows by getting your hand wet and moving it all around the frame.
 Mark the sides where you feel cold air coming in and replace the weather stripping in those areas (check out our post on weather stripping for tips to do this).
-Also check any crawl spaces and attic openings.
+Also, check any crawl spaces and attic openings.
 These can be covered with a large sheet of thick plastic nailed down at the corners.

 Updating the insulation and weather stripping may solve your cold problem completely.
 Your heater can now run more efficiently and there shouldn’t be any breeze moving across the floor.